+Schedule Six: Delivery Point Interconnection Agreement Provisions

+Definition and CONSTRUCTION

 Defined Terms

-Subject to section 20.2, capitalised terms have the meaning given to those terms in the Code.
+Subject to section 1.2, capitalised terms used but not defined in this Agreement are to have the meaning given to those terms in the Code with any necessary changes for the context (including as such terms may be amended from time to time in accordance with the requirements of the Code and thereafter read with any necessary changes for the context).

 In this Agreement:

-Additional Delivery Point means a Delivery Point that:

-is built after the Commencement Date; or

-is in operation on the Commencement Date but which First Gas agrees to make material (in the opinion of First Gas) modifications to at any later date,

-that is incorporated into this Agreement pursuant to an Amending Agreement;

 Agreement means this “Interconnection Agreement for Delivery Points”, including the schedules and appendices (if any) annexed;

-Amending Agreement means an agreement, substantially in the form attached at Schedule Three, that provides for an Additional Delivery Point;
+Capped Amounts means the amounts specified in section 16.4(a) and (b) (as adjusted in accordance with section 16.5 as applicable);

-Charges means all amounts payable by the Interconnected Party under this Agreement except OBA Charges;
+Charges means all amounts payable by the Interconnected Party under this Agreement (except OBA Charges), including any Interconnection Fee or Odorisation fee (each of which may be specified in $/Day or some other basis) and any Termination Fee;

 Code means the Gas Transmission Access Code, as amended or replaced;

-Commencement Date has the meaning set out in section 14.1;
+Commencement Date means the later of [•] and the date it is signed by both Parties;

-Delivery Point means a facility that complies with the technical requirements in Schedule Two at which Gas is taken (or may be taken) from First Gas’ Pipeline into the Interconnected Party’s Pipeline, and includes any Additional Delivery Point, in each case details of which are set out in Schedule One;
+Delivery Point means a station or facility, including any associated land and equipment, that complies with the technical requirements in ICA Schedule Two at which Gas is taken (or may be taken) from First Gas’ Pipeline into the Interconnected Party’s Pipeline, and includes any Additional Delivery Point which complies with the technical requirements set out in ICA Schedule Two, in each case which is the subject of this Agreement details of which are set out in ICA Schedule One;

-Delivery Pressure means the pressure at which Gas is taken, or made available to be taken at a Delivery Point;
+Delivery Pressure means the pressure at which Gas is taken, or made available to be taken, at a Delivery Point;

-Emergency means a state of affairs, or an event or circumstance (or a series of events or circumstances) that a Party determines to be an emergency, irrespective of its cause or whoever may have caused or contributed to that emergency, including where:
+Emergency means an event or circumstance (or a series of events or circumstances) which First Gas determines to be an emergency, irrespective of its cause or whoever (including First Gas) may have caused or contributed to that emergency.
+An Emergency exists where First Gas considers:

-a Party reasonably believes that the safe transportation of Gas in its own or the other Party’s Pipeline is significantly at risk;
+the safety of the Transmission System or the safe transportation of Gas is significantly at risk, including as a result of circumstances upstream or downstream of the Transmission System;

-Gas in First Gas’ Pipeline or at a Delivery Point is at a pressure, or is of a quality as to constitute a hazard to that Pipeline, Delivery Point or the Interconnected Party’s Pipeline;
+Gas is at a pressure, or is of a quality, that constitutes a hazard to persons, property or the environment, including where Gas in First Gas’ Pipeline, the Interconnected Party’s Pipeline or at a Delivery Point is at a pressure, or is of a quality, that constitutes a hazard to First Gas’ Pipeline, the Delivery Point or the Interconnected Party’s Pipeline;

+First Gas’ ability to make Gas available at a Delivery Point (or to make gas available at a Delivery Point) is impaired; or

-First Gas’ ability to make Gas available for the Interconnected Party to take at a Delivery Pointthe take of Gas at a Delivery Point exceeds its Maximum Design Flow Rate or Physical MHQ, or the quantity specified in an Operational Flow Order;
+First Gas’ ability to maintain safe pressures within a pipeline is affected or threatened including where the take of Gas at a Delivery Point exceeds its Maximum Design Flow Rate, Physical MHQ or the quantity specified in an Operational Flow Order;

-Expiry Date has the meaning set out in section 14.2;

 Force Majeure Event means an event or circumstance beyond the reasonable control of a Party which results in or causes a failure or inability by that Party in the performance of any obligations imposed on it by this Agreement, notwithstanding the exercise by that Party of reasonable care and, subject to the foregoing, shall include any event or circumstance which causes a Critical Contingency to be determined and/or any action or inaction of a Party necessary to comply with the CCM Regulations which causes a failure or inability of the kind described above;